Can a Landlord Deny an Emotional Support Animal?

 Whatever the case, these things happen.
 The best way to deal with it is to react calmly and work with them if that is a viable option.
 If you feel they are being discriminatory based on your animal or any other reason, you can also file a claim.

 There will be times when those who need emotional support animals will need to take legal action against unfair, discriminatory, or stubborn landlords who wish to avoid the laws protecting ESAs.
-If this is something which has happened to you within the last year (or within the last two years for those who rent), you can file a claim with the United States Department of Housing and Urban Development.
+If this is something that has happened to you, you may be able to file a claim with the United States Department of Housing and Urban Development.